An itinerary that includes the most important landmarks in and around Makhtesh Ramon (Ramon Crater). Combined with

 - From here starts the short 2.4 Km way-and-back short Hike (1.2 km each way) to the top of the “cone” hill.

-- Use the “Cone Hill” Map and GPS file supplied in the Download pack for easier navigation on the short hike.
+- Use the “Cone Hill” Map and GPS Link from the eBook for easier navigation on the short hike.

 - Continue by foot on the Black marked dirt road until a junction with a Blue marked path.
 Turn left and walk on it until an intersection with a Red marked trail.
 Turn right and start climbing gradually to the base of the “cone”.
 Look on your right for the narrow, steep path that goes to the top.

 Walk on the southern “wall” of Makhtesh Ramon

 - Getting There:

-- Drive back to the main road #40 on the same way you came.
+- Drive back to the main road #40 in the same way you came.
 (6)

 - Turn left and drive 1.4 Km until a junction with a Green marked dirt road (7).
 GPS: 30.585540, 34.891516)